aouwt/qb-wm/README.md

 Controls are:

-- Click and drag to move a window.
+- Click and drag to move a window,
-- Click a window to get it's focus.
+- click a window's titlebar to get it's focus,
-- Right click and drag to resize.
+- right click and drag to resize,
-- Space adds a new window.
+- when the log window is in focus, pressing <kbd>Shift</kbd>+<kbd>=</kpd> spawns a new window,
-- Escape removes the current focused window.
+- pressing <kbd>Space</kbd> while left-clicking the title bar opens a context menu, that when clicked, closes the selected window, and

-Although that's about to change with a pull request that is on it's way.
+- the "Text editor" window is a simple text editor, as the name implies.

 ---